 The chief executive of a U.S. State or recognized U.S. territory that borders a saltwater body of water is eligible to join.

 Who is a member of the OCS Governors Coalition?

-Members currently include: Governor Robert Bentley, State of Alabama; Governor Bill Walker, State of Alaska; Governor Bobby Jindal, State of Louisiana; Governor Paul LePage, State of Maine (Chair), Governor Phil Bryant, State of Mississippi; Governor Pat McCrory, State of North Carolina; Governor Nikki Haley, State of South Carolina; and Governor Greg Abbott, State of Texas.
+Members currently include: Governor Kay Ivey, State of Alabama; Governor Bill Walker, State of Alaska; Governor John Bel Edwards, State of Louisiana; Governor Paul LePage, State of Maine (Chair); Governor Phil Bryant (Vice Chair), State of Mississippi; and Governor Greg Abbott, State of Texas.

 How long has the organization existed?

 The OCS Governors Coalition formed in May 2011 when the governors of Mississippi, Texas and Alaska joined together to advocate for the positive role that offshore energy development plays for their coastal states.
 The Coalition has grown from four to seven members.

 Is the OCS Governors Coalition a partisan organization?

 No, the only qualification is you must be a chief executive for either a U.S. State or Territory which borders a saltwater body of water.

 Each member pays $1,000 in annual dues to participate in the coalition.
 The Chairman manages dues and can appropriate money to fund meetings, pay for supplies and support this website.

 Does the OCS Governors Coalition work with any outside organizations?